Leadership

 Secretary – Steven Rosenfeld

-Members At Large of the Executive Committee – Lisa E Melilli, Michael Hirsh, Ken Schept
+Members At Large of the Executive Committee – Lisa E Melilli, Ken Schept, Linda Raymond Ellison and Margrét Thors.

-There being no other nominations, Ms. Moore called for a vote.
-Thirteen members voted in favor of the Committee’s slate, with three members abstaining., whereupon the above-mentioned nominees were elected.
+There being no questions regarding the nominees and no other nominations, Ms. Moore called for a vote.
+All members voting voted in favor of the Committee’s slate, whereupon the above-mentioned nominees were elected.

 Respectfully submitted,